 At Blacks, we've been designing and selling tents for over 150 years.
-We know that the right tent ought to last you for years of adventure, so here's a 'fundamentals' guide to help you make the right investment for your own Life Outdoors.
+We know that the right tent will last you for years of adventure, so here's a 'fundamentals' guide to help you make the right investment for your own outdoor escapes.

-With so many ingenious new tent designs on the market, spontaneous escapes, family camping holidays and serious expeditions have never been more comfortable.
-But everyone's Life Outdoors is different - the most important thing is choose a tent that's right for you.
+With so many innovative new tent designs on the market, spontaneous escapes, family camping holidays and serious expeditions have never been more comfortable.
+But everyone has their own preferences - the most important thing is to choose a tent that suits your needs.

-- Semi-geodesic and geodesic tents - The complex structure of these more technical designs makes them incredibly stable and solid - designed to stand strong in all manner of conditions and underneath the worst kinds of storms.
-That said, you'll find that a range of options are available in the geodesic style - from lightweight options for trekking twosomes, to huge family tents such as the Eureka Outside Inn Plus RS Tent (as close as you'll get to a house).
+Semi-Geodesic and Geodesic Technical Tents - The complex structure of these more technical designs makes them incredibly stable and solid - designed to stand up to all manner of conditions and underneath the worst kinds of storms.
+You'll find that a range of options are available in the geodesic style, suited to all kinds of intrepid, mountainside adventures.

-- Inflatable tents - Inflatable tents have to be one of our favourite outdoor innovations - eliminating the need for tent poles by using simple, inflatable tubes instead.
+Inflatable Tents - Inflatable tents have to be one of our favourite outdoor innovations - eliminating the need for tent poles by using simple, inflatable tubes instead.
 That's right: No poles, no hassle and record pitching times - perfect for stress-free holidays, last minute breaks and those who have a knack for breaking tent poles.
-More and more shapes and sizes are coming available, to suit all party sizes and activities.
-From the family-sized Vango Airbeam® Evoque 600, to the backpacker-style Heimplanet The Cave in the geodesic style.

-- Tribe tents - If you're looking for a whole new camping lifestyle and not too bothered about extreme weather or mountain tops, check out what we call 'tribe tents'.
+Tipi Tents - If you're looking for a whole new camping style and not too bothered about extreme weather or mountain tops, check out the Tipi.
 Think wigwams, cabin shapes and other unique styles that are comfortable, spacious and quirky.
-Designed to provide sociable space and headroom, our range of tribe tents from Nordisk are popular with camping friends, families and festival goers alike.
+Designed to provide sociable space and headroom, our range of tipi style tents are popular with camping friends, families and festival goers alike.
 Great as a shared investment too.

 Facing the Weather: Wind